 Resolution accuracy is bounded by the manager's own scheme master.
 The lookup runs against the master record in StrataMax, MRI StrataMaster, MYBOS or BCMax, which carries the canonical scheme number, the registered trading name, the registered address, and any aliases the manager has captured over time.
 A scheme that the supplier consistently writes as "The Quay Apartments" but that the master holds as "SP 54321 — Quay Residences" needs the alias added to resolve cleanly; a scheme keyed only on plan number cannot be matched from a supplier reference that uses only the trading name.
 Master-data hygiene is the upstream lever on resolution accuracy — invest there once and the AP queue runs cleaner indefinitely.

-When confidence is low, the right answer is not a guess.
-An unresolved or low-confidence reference goes to a manual review queue rather than auto-posting to a default scheme; the manager either updates the scheme master to add the missing alias (so the next invoice from this supplier resolves automatically) or queries the supplier for the correct identifier.
+Low-confidence references go to manual review, not a default scheme — the manager updates the scheme master (so the next invoice resolves cleanly) or queries the supplier.
 The cost of routing one invoice to the wrong scheme is far higher than the cost of a manual review touch, because the audit trail follows the original posting.

 NSW: administrative fund vs capital works fund under SSMA 2015